-With input from some of the world’s leading social media practitioners, we’ve developed this guide to help digital campaigners and practitioners apply tried-and-true methods of making social media content that actually spreads.
+With input from some of the world’s leading social media practitioners, we developed this guide in 2013 to help digital campaigners and practitioners apply tried-and-true methods of making social media content that actually spreads.
 Although some of the tools highlighted below have come and gone since then, we believe the overarching principles remain as relevant today as when this was first published.

 Content meant to engage audiences beyond your current supporters should follow a process with these four components: